dvnc0/gimli-php/README.md

 }
 ```

+Controllers should return a `Gimli\Http\Response` object.
+There are helper methods that return formatted `Response` objects to help limit some conditional logic:
+- `response` A basic Response
+- `redirect` Redirect Response
+- `redirect_on_success` Redirect if the response is successful
+- `redirect_on_failure` Redirect if the response is not successful
+- `json_response` JSON Response

 ### Dependency Injection

 You can use the built in Injector to bind or register dependencies.
 You can also resolve dependencies from the Injector.
 You can add anything you need to the Injector and access it throughout your application through the `Application` instance.